 Have you gone hiking?
 Without a partner?
 I have.
 And trust me, hiking alone is the best experience ever.
 Keeping in mind the present situation, I think practising social distancing on your outdoor trips is more essential than anything else.
+Presently, women hiking alone is not so surprising.
 Solo hiking is indeed an excellent way to do it.
 Please keep in mind to be hygienic – stay away from fellow hikers, avoid touching your face, keep on sanitizing and take a both as soon as you get home.

 Let me tell you why hiking alone can be a fantastic experience.
 You can go at your own pace and not rush to catch up with someone or slow down so that someone can keep up with you.
 You don’t have to negotiate or compromise with anyone about anything – it is just you, and you alone.
 You are in complete charge of your hiking experience.